173TECH/sayn_project_example_facebook_data/README.md

   - `user_data` parameter should be set to name of the folder with the chat data (usually looks like FriendName_chatId)

 - link_chart_race
-  - Requires `ImageMagick` to be installed, link: link: https://imagemagick.org/
+  - Requires `ImageMagick` to be installed, link: https://imagemagick.org/

 - youtube_playlists
   - Requires a YouTube Channel